Icelandic summer is calling you for an adventure. | Check this out!

 4. How fit should you be to join a Rafting or Jet Boat Tour in Iceland?

 White water rafting and jet boats in Iceland are not any riskier than elsewhere.
 As with most physical adventures, you should be reasonably fit.
 We do require all participants to know how to swim and everyone will be provided with a life jacket.
-However, we do class most of our white water adventures as Easy.
+Depending on the class of the river, age restrictions may be in place.
+However, we do class most of our white water adventures as easy.

 5. Isn’t it a bit risky?